Leonard F. Wing: World War II

 In 1941 the 43rd Division mobilized for service in the Pacific Theater.
-In 1942 Wing was named commander of the division's 68th Field Artillery Brigade, and later that year he was appointed the 43rd's Assistant Division Commander.
-Wing became commander of the division as a major general in 1943.
-He successfully rebuffed attempts to replace him with a Regular Army officer, as was done in most divisions, making him one of three National Guard officers to command a combat division in World War II.
+In 1942, Wing was named commander of the division's 68th Field Artillery Brigade, and later that year he was appointed the 43rd's Assistant Division Commander.
+Wing became commander of the division as a major general in 1943, replacing Major General John H. Hester.
+Wing successfully rebuffed attempts to replace him with a Regular Army officer, as was done in most divisions, making him one of three National Guard officers to command combat divisions in World War II.
 The other National Guard officers who commanded combat divisions, Robert S. Beightler of the 37th Infantry Division and Raymond S. McLain of the 90th Infantry Division, received commissions in the Regular Army immediately after the war, which is likely the source of the claim that Wing was the only National Guard officer to command a combat division in World War II.
 Wing's success at keeping his command was especially noteworthy because he had been diagnosed with heart disease, and could have asked to be relieved on medical grounds.

 The 43rd Division, named "Winged Victory" in honor of its commander, saw action at Guadalcanal, Rendova, New Georgia, New Guinea and Luzon.
 It played a vital role in the capture of the Ipo Dam outside Manila, Philippines, taking the city's main water source intact and breaking Japanese resistance, an action for which it received the U.S. Presidential Unit Citation and the Philippine Presidential Unit Citation.

 The 43rd Division served on occupation duty in Japan before being deactivated in October, 1945.

 Post-World War II

 After returning home at the end of 1945, Wing spent time in the hospital to recuperate from pneumonia and other ailments.
 He took part in victory parades throughout New England in November and December, and was elected President of the Vermont Bar Association.
-He was considered a likely candidate for Governor, and if incumbent Mortimer Proctor adhered to tradition and left office after one term, Wing would likely have won the Republican nomination.
-In a state where only Republicans held statewide office from the 1850s to the 1960s, Wing would almost certainly have been elected Governor in 1946.
+He was considered a likely candidate for governor, and if incumbent Mortimer Proctor adhered to tradition and left office after one term, Wing would likely have won the Republican nomination.
+In a state where only Republicans held statewide office from the 1850s to the 1960s, Wing would almost certainly have been elected governor in 1946.

 Death and political ramifications

-Wing's plans to run for Governor were ended when he died of a heart attack at his home in Rutland on December 19, 1945.
+Wing's plans to run for governor were ended when he died of a heart attack at his home in Rutland on December 19, 1945.
 He was buried in Rutland's Evergreen Cemetery.

-As a result of Wing's death, Ernest W. Gibson, Jr., an officer on Wing's staff during the war, ran for the Republican nomination, defeated Governor Proctor, and won the 1946 general election.
+As a result of Wing's death, Ernest W. Gibson Jr., an officer on Wing's staff during the war, ran for the Republican nomination, defeated Governor Proctor, and won the 1946 general election.